estnltk/estnltk-workflows/estnltk_workflows/koondkorpus_and_ettenten_to_postgres/README.md

 This folder contains command line workflows for importing large corpora -- the _Estonian Reference Corpus_ and the _etTenTen corpus_ -- with EstNLTK and saving into a PostgreSQL database.
 You can use these scripts if you need a basic pipeline for importing these corpora into a database.

+_Note_: for using these workflows, you need [**Psycopg 2**](http://initd.org/psycopg) package that allows to communicate with PostgreSQL database.
+Installation:

+	conda install psycopg2

 ## Workflow 1: importing Estonian Reference Corpus (1990-2008)

 In order to import the Estonian Reference Corpus (_Eesti keele koondkorpus_) into a PostgreSQL database with EstNLTK, proceed in the following steps: